kc8son/kdnProject001/ReadMe.md

 As you progress, I will add more tasks.

-1 Really simple - judt write a "hellow world" program.
+1 Really simple - just write a "hellow world" program.
 1 Next, I would like you to use a loop to print the same "Hello World" message 10 times.
 1 Next, I would like you to print a message asking for a user's name and then print "hello xxx" 5 times using the name they typed in.